-C. To Be Determined
+C. The Additional Standard Projection Amount

+The additional standard projection amount is determined by applying one of the two standard projection methods defined in Section 6.
+The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve.
+The company shall elect which method they will use to determine the additional standard projection amount.
+The company may not change that election for a future valuation without the approval of the domiciliary commissioner.

-D. The Stochastic Reserve
+D. The SR

-The stochastic reserve shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A and VM-C, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.F herein.
+The SR shall be determined based on asset and liability projections for the contracts falling within the scope of these requirements, excluding those contracts valued using the methodology pursuant to applicable requirements in VM-A and VM-C, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required in Section 3.G herein.

-The stochastic reserve amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4, with the exception of groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E, which shall be determined as the scenario reserve following the requirements of Section 4.
+The SR amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4, with the exception of groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E, which shall be determined as the DR following the requirements of Section 4.

-The reserve may be determined in aggregate across various groups of contracts as a single model segment when determining the stochastic reserve if the business and risks are not managed separately or are part of the same integrated risk management program.
-Aggregation is permitted if a resulting group of contracts (or model segment) follows the listed principles:
+The reserve may be determined in aggregate across various groups of contracts as a single model segment when determining the SR

 a.
-Aggregate in a manner that is consistent with the company’s risk management strategy and reflects the likelihood of any change in risk offsets that could arise from shifts between product types, and

-Using prudent actuarial judgement, consider the following elements when aggregating groups of contracts: whether groups of contracts are part of the same portfolio (or different portfolios that interact), same integrated risk management system, administered/managed together

 4. Do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.

-5. To the extent that these limits on aggregation result in more than one model segment, the stochastic reserve shall equal the sum of the stochastic reserve amounts computed for each model segment and scenario reserve amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.
+4. To the extent that on the aggregation results in more than one model segment, the SR shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.

 E. Exclusion Test

-To the extent that certain groups of contracts pass one of the defined stochastic exclusion tests in Section 7.B, these groups of contracts may be valued using the methodology pursuant to applicable requirements in VM-A and VM-C, with the statutory maximum valuation rate for immediate annuities specified in Section 13.
+To the extent that certain groups of contracts pass the stochastic exclusion test in Section 7.B, these groups of contracts may be valued using the methodology pursuant to applicable requirements in VM-A and VM-C, with the statutory maximum valuation rate for immediate annuities specified in Section 13.

-For dividend-paying contracts, a dividend liability shall be established upon following requirements in VM-A and VM-C, as described above, for the base contract.
+For dividend-paying contracts, a dividend liability shall be established following requirements in VM-A and VM-C, as described above, for the base contract.

 Guidance Note: The intention of contracts that pass the stochastic exclusion test is to provide the option to value contracts under VM-A and VM-C. This may apply to pre-PBR CARVM requirements in accordance with Actuarial Guideline XXXIII (AG33) methodology with type A, B, C rates for SPIAs issued before 2018; AG33 methodology with pre-PBR VM-22 rates for SPIAs issued on/after 2018; Actuarial Guideline XXXV (AG35) pre-PBR methodology for Fixed Indexed Annuities; and AG33 methodology (with interest rate updates for modernization initiatives on new contracts) for non-SPIAs.

-The approach for grouping contractswhen performing the exclusion tests should follow the same principles that underlie the aggregation approach for model segments discussed for Stochastic Reserves in Section D above.
+.
+The company may not group together contract types with significantly different risk profiles when performing the exclusion test.

 F. Allocation of the Aggregate Reserve to Contracts

-The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 12.
+The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 13, with the exception of contract following Section 3.E which are to be calculated on a seriatim basis.

 Prudent Estimate Assumptions: